matannoam/pre-bp/README.md

 ## what's included for release
 - [preact](https://preactjs.com/) - "a fast 3kB alternative to React with the same ES6 API."
+- [normalize.ccs](https://necolas.github.io/normalize.css/) is in the html header for nice, modern styles.

-# what dev tools are included
+## what dev tools are included
 - [webpack](https://webpack.github.io/) is the new standard for bundling react apps.
+UglifyJS is used by default for production builds.
-- webpack-dev-server uses [Express.js](http://expressjs.com/) to serve the app in development
+- webpack-dev-server uses [Express.js](http://expressjs.com/) to serve the app in development.
+- [babel](https://babeljs.io/) with babel-loader and es2015 and react presets, used by default for production builds.
+- [webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer) - helps confirm the production build are tiny